 So there you have it!
 90 Essential Nutrients you should eat every day, with food and supplement sources.
 And big thanks to Dr. Shane Harada for doing the interview about it!

 About Dr. Shane Harada:

 His Mother taught the benefits of herbs and natural healing through her example and practice.
-During the later high school years, he had an injury to the low back that caused severe pain with most physical activities that involved the core/lower back.
+During the later high school years, he had an injury to the lower back that caused severe pain with most physical activities that involved the core/lower back.
 Some 15 years later, while attending chiropractic school, it was discovered that the injury had fractured the growth plate.
 Dr. Shane opened his first clinic in Southern Utah soon after graduating in 2003.
-After more extensive study and application in clinical nutrition, and nearly 25 years following the injury, the low back was completely healed.
-At this point he has assisted thousands of individuals through chiropractic, clinical nutrition, acupressure, weight management using hcg and ketogenic diets, kinesiology, and other Holistic methods.
+After more extensive study and application in clinical nutrition, and nearly 25 years following the injury, the lower back was completely healed.
+At this point, he has assisted thousands of individuals through chiropractic, clinical nutrition, acupressure, weight management using HCG and ketogenic diets, kinesiology, and other Holistic methods.
 These experiences, combined with the science, materials and writings of many individuals, has brought together what is called The Harada Method.